mjvilches/obs-png-avatar/README.md

-OBS PNG Avatar Plugin 🎙️✨
+# OBS PNG Avatar Plugin 🎙️✨

 A native OBS Studio plugin that turns your microphone into an animated, audio-reactive PNG avatar.

 Say goodbye to capturing external windows from Discord Streamkit or Veadotube!
 This plugin runs natively inside OBS, giving you a lightweight, zero-latency, all-in-one PNGTuber solution directly on your canvas.

-✨ Features
+## ✨ Features

-3-State Audio Reactivity: Automatically switches between Default (Silent), Talking, and Shouting images based on your microphone volume.
+* **3-State Audio Reactivity:** Automatically switches between Default (Silent), Talking, and Shouting images based on your microphone volume.

-Customizable Decibel Thresholds: Fine-tune exactly how loud you need to be to trigger the "Talking" and "Shouting" states.
+* **Customizable Decibel Thresholds:** Fine-tune exactly how loud you need to be to trigger the "Talking" and "Shouting" states.

-Built-in Animations: Bring your avatar to life with GPU-accelerated animations (Bounce, Scale, Wobble).
+* **Built-in Animations:** Bring your avatar to life with GPU-accelerated animations (Bounce, Scale, Wobble).

-Independent Animation States: Set different animations for different volume levels (e.g., a gentle bounce when talking, and a chaotic wobble when shouting!).
+* **Independent Animation States:** Set different animations for different volume levels (e.g., a gentle bounce when talking, and a chaotic wobble when shouting!).

-Zero Window Capture: Renders natively as an OBS Video Source, meaning no background apps to run, no green screens to key out, and virtually zero CPU overhead.
+* **Zero Window Capture:** Renders natively as an OBS Video Source, meaning no background apps to run, no green screens to key out, and virtually zero CPU overhead.

+---

-📥 Installation
+## 📥 Installation

-(Note: Update this section once you publish your first Release)
+*(Note: Update this section once you publish your first Release)*

-Go to the Releases page and download the latest .zip or installer for your operating system.
+1. Go to the [Releases page](../../releases) and download the latest `.zip` or installer for your operating system.

-Extract the contents directly into your main OBS Studio installation folder (usually C:\Program Files\obs-studio on Windows).
+2. Extract the contents directly into your main OBS Studio installation folder (usually `C:\Program Files\obs-studio` on Windows).

-Restart OBS Studio.
+3. Restart OBS Studio.

+---

-🛠️ How to Use
+## 🛠️ How to Use

 Setting up your avatar takes less than a minute:

-Add the Source: In your OBS Scene, click the + button under Sources and select PNG Avatar (Audio Reactive).
+1. **Add the Source:** In your OBS Scene, click the **+** button under Sources and select **PNG Avatar (Audio Reactive)**.

-Link Your Mic: In the properties window, click the Microphone Source dropdown and select your active audio input (e.g., Mic/Aux).
+2. **Link Your Mic:** In the properties window, click the **Microphone Source** dropdown and select your active audio input (e.g., Mic/Aux).

-Load Your Images: Browse and select your three character states:
+3. **Load Your Images:** Browse and select your three character states:

-Default Image: When you are silent.
+   * **Default Image:** When you are silent.

-Talking Image: When you are speaking normally.
+   * **Talking Image:** When you are speaking normally.

-Shouting Image: When you are loud/laughing.
+   * **Shouting Image:** When you are loud/laughing.

-Set Your Thresholds:
+4. **Set Your Thresholds:**

-Speak normally into your mic and lower the Talking Threshold (dB) slider until your talking image appears reliably (usually around -40 dB to -30 dB).
+   * Speak normally into your mic and lower the **Talking Threshold (dB)** slider until your talking image appears reliably (usually around `-40 dB` to `-30 dB`).

-Make a loud noise and adjust the Shouting Threshold (dB) so it only triggers when you are genuinely loud (usually around -15 dB to -5 dB).
+   * Make a loud noise and adjust the **Shouting Threshold (dB)** so it only triggers when you are genuinely loud (usually around `-15 dB` to `-5 dB`).

-Animate It!
-Scroll down to the Animation settings to add a Bounce, Scale, or Wobble effect.
+5. **Animate It!** Scroll down to the Animation settings to add a Bounce, Scale, or Wobble effect.
 You can adjust the intensity of the movement and the global animation speed to fit your character's vibe.

+---

-💻 Building from Source
+## 💻 Building from Source

-This plugin was built using the official obs-plugintemplate.
+This plugin was built using the official [obs-plugintemplate](https://github.com/obsproject/obs-plugintemplate).

 To compile this yourself:

-Clone this repository.
+1. Clone this repository.

-Make sure you have CMake and your platform's build tools installed (Visual Studio on Windows, Xcode on macOS, GCC/Clang on Linux).
+2. Make sure you have CMake and your platform's build tools installed (Visual Studio on Windows, Xcode on macOS, GCC/Clang on Linux).

-Generate the build files using CMake.
+3. Generate the build files using CMake.

-Compile the project.
-The resulting .dll, .so, or .dylib will be placed in your build directory, ready to be copied to your OBS plugins folder.
+4. Compile the project.
+The resulting `.dll`, `.so`, or `.dylib` will be placed in your build directory, ready to be copied to your OBS plugins folder.

+---